Shake Weight Workout for Arms, Shoulders and Chest

 Repeat on the other side.

-Note: If your shoulder comes off the floor while circling your arm, then I’m afraid you are not ready to take your elbows off the floor with your Shake Weight machine.
+Note: If your shoulder comes off the floor while circling your arm, then I’m afraid you are not ready to take your elbows off the floor with your Shake Weight.
 But you will very soon, once you get your shoulders back into their intended anatomically correct place.

 Advanced Spinal Twist and Shoulder Loosener